Sommer Ray Goes For A Bike Ride In Her Underwear

 As of this writing, the post has been live on Sommer’s page for less than 24 hours, but it’s earned over 873,000 likes and 2,900 comments.

-“Thank you for being so motivating, and inspiring keep shining Sommer,” one follower commented, adding a single yellow heart to the end of their post.
+“Thank you for being so motivating, and inspiring keep shining Sommer,” one follower commented, adding a single yellow heart to the end of the post.

 “You have a great smile,” a second fan wrote.